Be ready for sex whenever you're in the mood

 • Enhanced sexual pleasure and performance, resulting in more enjoyable sex

 ExtenZe is available as tablets and oral gel caps and is sold by most drugstores and stores that offer sexual wellness supplements.
-It’s sold in several formulations, and while new products seem to be launched and discontinued often, some of the ones you might see include:

 Of all the underregulated sexual enhancement supplements on the market, ExtenZe makes some of the boldest claims out there.
-It also has one of the most controversial histories — something we’ve discussed a little further down the page.
+Some users report anecdotal improvements to their sexual performance, though it’s likely these are just placebo responses.

-In 2011, the company agreed to pay a $1.75 million fine for engaging in misleading advertising by claiming without any evidence that ExtenZe could increase penis size.
+In 2011, the company agreed to pay a $1.75 million fine for engaging in misleading advertising by claiming, without any evidence, that ExtenZe could increase penis size.

 One year earlier, the company settled a deceptive advertising class action lawsuit for $6 million without admitting any wrongdoing.